Latrobe, Pennsylvania

 Latrobe (/ləˈtroʊb/ lə-TROHB) is a borough with home-rule status in Westmoreland County, Pennsylvania, United States.
 The population was 8,060 at the 2020 census.
 It is located near Chestnut Ridge within the Pittsburgh metropolitan area.

 Latrobe was the home of the Latrobe Brewing Company, the original brewer of Rolling Rock beer.
 Latrobe was the birthplace and childhood home of children's television personality Fred Rogers and former professional golfer Arnold Palmer.
 The banana split was invented there by David Strickler in 1904.
 Latrobe is also home to the training camp of the Pittsburgh Steelers.
-Latrobe was long recognized as the site of the first professional American football game in 1895 until research found an 1892 game with paid players.
+Latrobe was long believed to be the site of the first professional American football game in 1895 until research found an 1892 game with paid players.